qor/auth/README.md

 Auth is a modular authentication system for web development in Golang, it provides different authentication backends to accelerate your development.

-Currently Auth has database password, github, google authentication support, and it is easy to add other support based on [Auth's Provider interface](https://godoc.org/github.com/qor/auth#Provider)
+Currently Auth has database password, github, google authentication support, and it is fairly easy to add other support based on [Auth's Provider interface](https://godoc.org/github.com/qor/auth#Provider)

 ## Basic Usage

-Auth aims to provide a easy to use authentication system that don't need much developer's effort.
+Auth aims to provide a easy to use authentication system that don't require much developer's effort.

-To use it, firstly, you need to initialize Auth with configuration, register some providers, then register it into router, like:
+To use it, basic flow is:

+* Initialize Auth with configuration
+* Register some providers
+* Register it into router

+Here is an example:

 ```go
 import (